 Huernia confusa, Huernia insigniflora, Ceropegia zebrina subsp. insigniflora

-Huernia zebrina subsp. insigniflora is a dwarf succulent that forms a clump of erect stems, up to 4 inches (10 cm) tall and up to 0.8 inch (2 cm) wide, with protruding teeth.
-Stems are 4-angled and dull grey-green in color.
-Flowers grow solitary from the base of young stems on pedicels up to 0.5 inch (1.3 cm) long.
+Huernia zebrina subsp. insigniflora is a dwarf succulent that forms a clump of erect stems, up to 4 inches (10 cm) tall and up to 0.8 inches (2 cm) wide, with protruding teeth.
+The stems are 4-angled and dull grey-green.
+Flowers grow solitary from the base of young stems on pedicels up to 0.5 inches (1.3 cm) long.
 Pale rose or ivory, 5-pointed corolla lobes are triangular with long, narrow, attenuating tips.
-They spread star-like around the shiny, bright red, deep purple or liver-colored annulus around the flower tube.
+They spread star-like around the shiny, bright red, deep purple, or liver-colored annulus around the flower tube.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).